mhanco/jurity_examples/docs/fairness_metrics_practitioners_guide.md

 What it measures: Difference in rates of wrongly approving unqualified individuals between groups.

-Why it matters: Identifies if certain groups receive unfair advantages or create disproportionate risk exposure, affecting both fairness and business performance.
+Why it matters: Identifies if certain groups receive unfair advantages (if approvals are beneficial) or create disproportionate risk (if approvals carry cost) exposure, affecting both fairness and business performance.

 Interpretation:
 - 0 = equal false approval rates